 WordPress Security Plugins

-Wordfence plus Block Bad Queries are my preferred security plugins because both are robust and reliable, easy to configure and cover the most important areas of vulnerability.
+Wordfence or Block Bad Queries with Limit Login Attempts are my preferred security plugins because they are robust and reliable, easy to configure and cover the most important areas of vulnerability.
 I may also add plugins to;

 Comment Spam & Bad Links